jrothrock/rapidsell/README.md

 # About
-Take pictures of items to recognize what they are, and find the value of them.
+Take pictures of items to recognize what they are, and finds the value of them.

 Uses Vue & Ionic for the frontend, Chalice on the backend (an AWS Python serverless microframework), and Terraform for infrastructure provisioning and management.